 Undergrad researcher Elizabeth Magill stars in this video describing her experiences as a woman in STEM, in honor of International Women’s Day.

-Congratulations to new PhD student Jessa Thurman, who just received ARCS and Fulbright Fellowships!
-Jessa will spend her Fulbright year studying biological control in Australia.
+Congratulations to PhD student Jessa Thurman, who received ARCS and Fulbright Fellowships!
+Jessa is spending her Fulbright year studying biological control in Australia.